 Sound good?
 Fancy Thailand?
 Read our post on how to find a TEFL job in Bangkok

-In other countries, such as Vietnam, you are employed by a company.
+In other countries, such as Vietnam and the South Korean EPIK program, you are employed by a company.
 These companies supply teachers to schools to teach the English lessons.
 You might be in a different school each day, or even a couple in one day.
 You turn up, teach the lessons and then go again.
 You’re not expected to join in any of the other areas of the school’s business.

-In Europe, particularly Spain, you can work as a language assistant in a government school classroom, helping the local English teacher with speaking lessons and running English clubs.
+In Europe, particularly Spain but also in France and Hungary, you can work as a language assistant in a government school classroom, helping the local English teacher with speaking lessons and running English clubs.

 Read more about language assistant programs in Spain.

 A popular alternative to government schools are private schools, where parents pay for their children’s education.
 In many, most if not all of the subjects are delivered in English.
 In theses schools, you may have to teach other subjects as well as English.
 Our first job was in a trilingual primary school where we taught art, PE, health, and guidance as well as English.

 Some schools will employ teachers just to teach another subject.
 So if you have a degree or masters’ in science or IT, for example, or you’re really great at art or football, you could get to teach other subjects, rather than English.
 Demand for maths and science teachers in particular in private schools is high.